 In addition to your day-to-day leadership duties, how do you keep your professional skills sharp, remain aware of emerging policy issues, and prepare for the unexpected?
 On top of this, how do you find the time to practice self-care and wellness to be the best version of yourself for your constituents?

-The National Association of Latino Elected and Appointed Officials (NALEO) is distinct in its ability to convene Latino elected and appointed officials from across the country, across the aisle, and from all Latino backgrounds and cultures.
-In our increasingly divisive world, NALEO is where all Latino elected and appointed officials are encouraged to come together to learn, grow, and evolve as leaders.
+The National Association of Latino Elected and Appointed Officials (NALEO) is distinct in its ability to convene Latino elected and appointed officials from across the country, across the aisle, and from many backgrounds and cultures.
+In our increasingly divisive world, the NALEO Network is where all Latino elected and appointed officials are encouraged to come together to learn, grow, and evolve as leaders.